gonnect-uk/databricks-mlops/README.md

 The framework provides strongly-typed components for feature engineering, ensuring type safety throughout the transformation process.
 Features can be created, transformed, and validated with proper typing.

+For more advanced feature transformations, see the [feature engineering documentation](docs/FEATURE_ENGINEERING.md).

 Key capabilities include:
 - Strongly-typed feature transformers
 - Type-safe feature pipelines